jorge-mendes-dev/landing-mendestech/README.md

  - yarn test - execute the Jest test suite.
  - yarn eject - This is a one-way operation.
 Once you eject, you can’t go back - remove the single build dependency from your project.
  - yarn commit - commit changes with Husky and commitizen | type `git commit` works too.

+## 🛠 How to use the structure

+For using the structure as a second origin use the follow lines:
+  - git remote add structure git@github.com:Jorge-Bill/blog-cra.git
+  - git pull structure HEAD:master